-3.2.2.2 Memory Slot Identification and Population Rules
+3.2.4.2 Memory Slot Identification and Population Rules

-NOTE: Although mixed DIMM configurations are supported, Intel only performs platform validation on systems that are configured with identical DIMMs installed.
+Note: Although mixed DIMM configurations may be functional, Intel only performs platform validation on systems that are configured with identical DIMMs installed.

-Each processor provides four banks of memory, each capable of supporting up to 3 DIMMs.

-- DIMMs are organized into physical slots on DDR3 memory channels that belong to processor sockets. - The memory channels from processor socket 1 are identified as Channel A, B, C and D. The memory channels from processor socket 2 are identified as Channel E, F, G, and H. The memory channels from processor socket 3 are identified as Channel J, K, L, and M. The memory channels from processor socket 4 are identified as N, P, R, and T. - The silk screened DIMM slot identifiers on the board provide information about the channel, and therefore the processor to which they belong.
-For example, DIMM_A1 is the first slot on Channel A on processor 1; DIMM_E1 is the first DIMM socket on Channel E on processor 2; DIMM_J1 is the first DIMM socket on Channel J on processor 3; DIMM_N1 is the first DIMM socket on Channel N on processor 4. - The memory slots associated with a given processor are unavailable if the corresponding processor socket is not populated. - A processor may be installed without populating the associated memory slots provided a second processor is installed with associated memory.
+- Each installed processor provides four channels of memory.
+On the Intel[®] Server Board S2600GZ each memory channel supports three memory slots, for a total possible 24 DIMMs installed.
+On the Intel[®] Server Board S2600GL each memory channel supports 2 memory slots, for a total possible 16 DIMMs installed. - System memory is organized into physical slots on DDR3 memory channels that belong to processor sockets. - The memory channels from processor socket 1 are identified as Channel A, B, C and D. The memory channels from processor socket 2 are identified as Channel E, F, G, and H. - Each memory slot on the server board is identified by channel and slot number within that channel.
+For example, DIMM_A1 is the first slot on Channel A on processor 1; DIMM_E1 is the first DIMM socket on Channel E on processor 2. - The memory slots associated with a given processor are unavailable if the corresponding processor socket is not populated. - A processor may be installed without populating the associated memory slots provided a second processor is installed with associated memory.
 In this case, the memory is shared by the processors.
-However, the platform suffers performance degradation and latency due to the remote memory. - Processor sockets are self-contained and autonomous.
+However, the platform suffers performance degradation and latency due to the remote memory.

+- Processor sockets are self-contained and autonomous.
 However, all memory subsystem support (such as Memory RAS, Error Management,) in the BIOS setup are applied commonly across processor sockets. - The BLUE memory slots on the server board identify the first memory slot for a given memory channel.

 DIMM population rules require that DIMMs within a channel be populated starting with the BLUE DIMM slot or DIMM farthest from the processor in a "fill-farthest" approach.
 In addition, when populating a Quad-rank DIMM with a Single- or Dual-rank DIMM in the same channel, the Quad-rank DIMM must be populated farthest from the processor.
-Note that Quad-rand DIMMs and UDIMMs are not allowed in three slots populated configurations.
+Note that Quad-rank DIMMs and UDIMMs are not allowed in three slots populated configurations.
 Intel MRC will check for correct DIMM placement.